emilyjspencer/Notes/TypeScript/README.md

 These type annotations and type checking only exist a compile time and not at runtime.

-Type inference in TypeScript is not bullet-proof - sometimes the developer might have seemingly declared their types perfectly, but the compiler still states that the property doesn't exist of that kind of usage is not permitted.
+Type inference in TypeScript is not bullet-proof - sometimes the developer might have seemingly declared their types perfectly, but the compiler still states that the property doesn't exist, or that kind of usage is not permitted.
 In such cases, the developer might need to help the compiler by adding an extra type check.

 Type errors can be difficult to dicipher.